electricitymaps/electricitymaps-contrib/README.md

 docker-compose up --build
 ```

 Head over to [http://localhost:8000/](http://localhost:8000/) and you should see the map!
+Note: you can also use remote server data using [http://localhost:8000/?remote=true](http://localhost:8000/?remote=true).

 Once you're done doing your changes, submit a [pull request](https://help.github.com/articles/using-pull-requests/) to get them integrated.